 Consider, for example, a commercial venture engaged in a high-risk recreational activity, such as a company that offers rock climbing tours.
 If a tour member is injured when safety equipment provided by the company unexpectedly fails, a valid release may protect the company from a lawsuit.
 However, if the company knows up front that the equipment is defective and uses it anyway, it would not be protected by the release.

 - Contributory Negligence: When a state follows the rule of contributory negligence, if the plaintiff in any way contributed to his or her own injury, the plaintiff is barred from recovering damages.
 The extreme consequence of this approach has led to its being limited or abandoned in many jurisdictions.
-One historic limitation has been to examine the context of an accident to determine who had the last clear chance to avoid its occurrence, and to excuse a plaintiff's contributory negligence where the defendant is found to have had and to have failed to exercise that last clear chance.
+One historic limitation has been to examine the context of an accident to determine who had the "last clear chance" to avoid its occurrence, and to excuse a plaintiff's contributory negligence where the defendant is found to have had and to have failed to exercise that "last clear chance".

 - Mixed Comparative and Contributory Negligence: Some states follow a mixture of comparative and contributory negligence, whereby a plaintiff who is less than fifty percent at fault may recover damages reduced by the plaintiff's proportion of fault, but a plaintiff who is more than fifty percent at fault may not recover damages, or may recover only a percentage of economic damages, against the defendants.

 Vicarious liability occurs when one person is held responsible for the negligence of another.
-Vicarious liability often arises in an employment context, where the employer (master) is legally responsible for the negligent acts of the employee (servant) that occur within the context of the employment relationship.
+Typically, this applies in an employment context, where the employer (master) is responsible for the negligent acts of the employee (servant) which occur within the context of the employment relationship.
 For example, an employer may be liable for an accident caused by an employee as the result of the negligent operation of a delivery vehicle.
 More information on liability in agency relationships can be found in the article, Principals, Agents, and Tort Liability.